-While kids do a lot of writing in school time, they don’t always get to write about something that interests them.
+While kids do a lot of writing during school time, they don’t always get to write about something that interests them.
 Writing can be a great way to express creativity and explore ideas without having to follow a particular structure too closely.

-Once you’re ready to start writing, use these creative writing prompts to get your stories started:
+Once you’re ready to start writing, use these creative writing prompts to get your stories

 - On a dark and stormy night…